jcpny1/spotty/README.md

 ## Overview

 The Spotty App is a tool to manage your Spotify playlists.
-Currently it is display-only.
-It also assists in finding duplicate tracks amongst your various playlists.
+(Currently, it is display-only.)

+Spotty can identify duplicate tracks across playlists.

+Spotty was developed using Express 4.17.1, React 17.0.1, and semantic-ui-react 2.0.0.

 #![Portfolio Analyzer Positions Page](https://github.com/jcpny1/portfolio-analyzer/blob/master/Screenshot-2017-11-13%20PortfolioAnalyzer.png?raw=true "Portfolio Analyzer Positions Page")

-It uses an Express back end and a Node.js front end.
-It uses Semantic-UI-React for widgets and styling.

 ## History
 ```